ArctosDB/documentation-wiki/_documentation/container.markdown

 ([archive](https://web.archive.org/web/20151205163004/https://www.idigbio.org/wiki/index.php/Specimen_Barcode_and_Labeling_Guide))
 recommendation of using UUIDs for barcodes, although most collections in Arctos prefer a human-readable label prefix.
-DOIs which resolve to the part internally and specimen externally seem ideal (they’re globally-unique and resolvable if inadvertently cited), though we have so far been unable to procure sufficient DOIs to test this idea at scale.
+DOIs which resolve to the part internally and catalog record externally seem ideal (they’re globally-unique and resolvable if inadvertently cited), though we have so far been unable to procure sufficient DOIs to test this idea at scale.